 WAPFSA.org – Kataza, All for one and one for all

-I will also match each contribution received with 15% of mine.
+I will match each contribution received with 15% of mine.

 Any contribution will help, as these cases are costly – and the defendants will once again use tax revenue to fight their side.

 I believe there are thousands of like-minded folk, who will stand by this cause.
 I’ll keep you in the loop with progress.
-You can contact me direct or you can become a member of OYOO and join our Help Chacma Baboons group for updates.
+You can contact me direct or you can become a member of OYOO and keep an eye on this blog’s comment section for updates.

 Baboon images sourced from Pete Oxford